Predicting Institutional Graduation Rates Using Testing and Training Data

 👉 Your Turn

-You’ll be asked to reflect more deeply on this article later on (in the badge activity); but for now, open up the article and take quick scan of the article and note below an observation or question you have about the article.
+You’ll be asked to reflect more deeply on this article later on (in the badge activity); but for now, open up the article and take a quick scan of the article and note below an observation or question you have about the article.

 • YOUR RESPONSE HERE